On This Day in History: March 18

 - Macario Sakay issues Presidential Order No. 1 of his Tagalog Republic.

-- Hawaii signs a treaty with the United States granting exclusive trade rights.
+- The Hawaiian Kingdom signs a treaty with the United States granting exclusive trade rights.

 - Declaration of the Paris Commune; President of the French Republic, Adolphe Thiers, orders the evacuation of Paris.